ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Steps:**
 - Enter valid data in all required fields
-- Enter 65 characters in Email fiel (type "A" 65 times before the @) then "example.com"
+- Enter 65 characters in Email field (type "A" 65 times before the @) then "example.com"
 - Click Submit button

 **Expected Result:** The system must handle long input in some way like reject with an error message, truncate automatically, or show a limit warning